openearth/aeolis-python/docs/user/model_description.rst

 Directional winds
 ^^^^^^^^^^^^^^^^^

 The underlying implementation of the perturbation theory and separation bubble originally allows only for wind conditions that are perpendicular to the grid.
-To enable model applicability independent of wind direction, an overlaying computational grid is introduced in AeoLiS, which rotates with the changing wind direction per time step.
+An overlaying computational grid is introduced in AeoLiS, which rotates with the changing wind direction per time step.
 By doing this, the shear stresses are always estimated in the positive x-direction of the computational grid.
 The following steps are executed for each time step:

 1. Create a computational grid aligned with the wind direction (``set_computational_grid``).
 2. Add and fill a buffer around the original grid.